 - Help out at the See Kids Dream dinner gala

-Volunteer for equal rights
+Volunteer for equal rights in Columbus

 Humanity thrives when we all understand that we are all created equal–no matter our race, gender identity, age, sexual orientation, or beliefs, we are all complex and beautiful humans.
 But we still have people in the US who are disadvantaged based on their race, sex, ability, and more, and there are plenty of groups working to achieve equality.
 If it bothers you that life isn’t fair, this is a great way to get involved and make the Columbus community more equitable.